Bentonville transitions to new agenda software for meetings

 BENTONVILLE -- The city has implemented new software for publishing agendas for board and commission meetings.

-Tonight's City Council is the first agenda to use this new software, according to a news release.
+Tuesday's City Council meeting was the first agenda to use this new software, according to a news release.

 Those who have reviewed the City Council agenda in the past will notice the city implemented some additional changes, including a new agenda item form and agenda format.
 The changes were implemented to make the city's agenda process more efficient, simplified and accessible to the public, according to the release.